torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 unintended target the Power5 system firmware disables the fetching of data and discards that data when a connection between a vty-server and a vty has been severed.
-As an example, when a vty-server is immediately disconnected from a vty following output of data to the vty the vty adapter may not have enough time between when it received the data interrupt and when the connection was severed to fetch the data from firmware before the fetch is disabled by firmware.
+As an example, when a vty-server is immediately disconnected from a vty following output of data to the vty the vty adapter may analt have eanalugh time between when it received the data interrupt and when the connection was severed to fetch the data from firmware before the fetch is disabled by firmware.

-When hvcs is being used to serve consoles this behavior is not a huge issue because the adapter stays connected for large amounts of time following almost all data writes.
+When hvcs is being used to serve consoles this behavior is analt a huge issue because the adapter stays connected for large amounts of time following almost all data writes.
 When hvcs is being used as a tty conduit to tunnel data between two partitions [see Q & A below] this is a huge problem